Connect with others who understand.

 “I’ve had a creepy, crawling sensation on my scalp for several days, and now it’s moved to my face, along my cheekbones,” one MyLupusTeam member shared.

-The feeling of something crawling is a skin sensation some people with systemic lupus erythematosus (SLE, also called lupus) experience.
-In some cases, you might even feel like you have lice on your scalp, but nothing is there.
+Some people with systemic lupus erythematosus (SLE, or lupus) notice a crawling feeling on their skin.
+In some cases, you might even feel like you have bugs on your scalp, but nothing is there.

 Lupus is an autoimmune disease, meaning the immune system attacks healthy body tissues.
 This disease can affect many of the body’s systems, including the nervous system.
-The feeling of lice crawling on your scalp may be accompanied by other symptoms, such as pain or numbness, in different parts of the body.
+That crawling feeling on your scalp may come with other symptoms, too, like pain or numbness in different parts of your body.

-Learn more about what may be causing that creepy, crawling sensation on your scalp or elsewhere and how it can be managed.
+Learn more about what may be causing that crawling sensation on your scalp or elsewhere — and how it can be managed if you’re living with lupus.

 What Does a Crawling Sensation Feel Like?